TheDotProtocol/tauos/docs/developer/api-docs.md

-# TauOS API Documentation
+# TauCore™ API Documentation

 ## Overview

-TauOS provides comprehensive REST APIs for TauMail and TauCloud services.
+TauCore™ provides comprehensive REST APIs for TauMail and TauCloud services.
 All APIs are built with Node.js/Express, use JWT authentication, and connect to Supabase PostgreSQL database.

 ## Base URLs